 Old Fashioned Rhubarb Coffee Cake recipe features a homemade cake filled with delicious rhubarb and a crunchy cinnamon sugar topping.
-This will quickly become one of your favorite coffee cake recipes.
+This recipe for rhubarb streusel coffee cake will quickly become one of your favorite coffee cake recipes.

-Yum, this cake is the best!
+Yum, this recipe for rhubarb cake with cinnamon sugar topping is the best!
 It would pair delightfully with coffee for breakfast or is perfect enough to eat as a dessert.

 Every year, I am looking for new recipes to try to use the bounty from our rhubarb plant.
 On top of the list is Grandma’s Rhubarb Pie, but I also have discovered Rhubarb Bread, Rhubarb Muffins and Grandma’s Rhubarb Streusel.